ryanbaik0703/ryanbaik0703/README.md

 ## Hi there 👋 I'm Hyungwoo Baik (Ryan)

 - 🎓 Computer Science student at University of Seoul
-- 🌏 Currently an exchange student at NC State University
+- 🌏 Exchange student at NC State University
 - 💻 Interested in **Full-Stack development** and **Data Analytics**
 - ⚽ Love playing sports and collaborating with people